 Modern slavery statistics show that there are over 25 million people currently in forced labour around the world.
-In 2017, we launched the Labour Practices Audit in order to help businesses have a greater visibility of their labour practices and help build legal and ethical supply chains.
+In 2017, we launched the Labour Practices Audit (currently known as Ethical Business Programme) in order to help businesses have a greater visibility of their labour practices and help build legal and ethical supply chains.

 It is not just about audits though.
 We think that the only way to eliminate forced labour from supply chains is for buyers and suppliers to work together to understand how it affects them and create strategies to tackle it.

 Here are five steps we can all start taking today:

 There is no point in sugar-coating the issue: modern slavery exists everywhere.
 It is the responsibility of the buyers and suppliers to prove, rather than hope, it is not within their supply chain.
 It is better to investigate now and deal with any issues you find, than waiting to deal reactively if they occur later down the line.